George-spx/javascript-stack/README.md

 # Conditionals & Loops - Exercise 4

-Create the function `nicknameMap` using the for loop, which takes in an array of people and returns a `nicknames` array.
-The nickname must be composed as follows: `<name>-<age>`.
+Create a function called nicknameMap that takes in an array of people and returns an array of nicknames.
+The nickname should be composed in this way: <name>-<age>.